Father Shows Off Amazing Dad Reflexes To Save Kids From Errant Bat At Mets Game

 A New York Mets fan received “dad of the year” status after saving his two sons from a flying bat during a baseball game on Friday evening.

-During the first inning of the Mets-Nationals game at Citi field, a dad in the stands proved to be a hero to his sons when Byrce Harper’s bat shattered sending the heavy barrel with a jagged edge flying into the stands, according to MLB.
+During the first inning of the Mets-Nationals game at Citi field, a dad in the stands proved to be a hero to his sons when Byrce Harper’s bat shattered sending the heavy barrel with a jagged edge flying into the stands, according to the website for MLB.

-Thankfully, when the fan saw the piece of bat as it broke fly towards his two sons he was able to reach up with his bare hand and swat the piece away.
+Thankfully, when the fan saw the piece of bat as it broke and flew toward his two sons, he was able to reach up with his bare hand and swat the piece away.

 DOTY: Dad Of The Year pic.twitter.com/tn6KpN87gX